AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 ### Using the logs {#using-logs}

-To do another targeting based on the control group that did not receive the message, you can use the delivery logs.
+To filter on the control group, you can use the delivery logs.
 Follow the steps below:

 1. Create a workflow.
 The detailed steps to create a workflow are presented in the [Building a workflow](../../automating/using/building-a-workflow.md) section.
 1. In **[!UICONTROL Activities]** > **[!UICONTROL Targeting]**, drag and drop a [Query](../../automating/using/query.md) activity.